NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 The main downside is a small delay from the splitting Nix process, and then delay between the stabilization steps.

-The first delay has a guaranteed upper bound, thanks to its self-imposed deadline.
+The fact that 134 is already mostly implemented, and in code review, is hopefully reason enough to believe it shouldn't take much longer.
-That maximum delay should be dwarfed by duration of time we've spent "in limbo" without a clear plan to move forward.
+That maximum delay waiting for that to complete should be dwarfed by duration of time we've spent "in limbo" without a clear plan to move forward.
 We therefore think that is a small and reasonable price to pay for the benefit of community harmony.

 The second delays don't represent time "ideal" from a stabilization perspective.